-Plainfield, Vt. – Goddard College today announced the finalization of its divestment.
-This month, the College moved its endowment funds out of fossil fuel investments and into fossil fuel free accounts at Trillium Asset Management in Boston.
-Goddard is the third college in Vermont, joining both Sterling and Green Mountain College, to divest.
+Goddard College achieved the finalization of its divestment.
+In January 2015, the College moved its endowment funds out of fossil fuel investments and into fossil fuel free accounts at Trillium Asset Management in Boston.
+Goddard was the third college in Vermont to divest, joining both Sterling and Green Mountain College.

-In related news: bestselling author and environmental activist Bill McKibben will speak about the emerging fossil fuel resistance and climate change at Goddard College in Plainfield, Vermont, on March 1, 2015.
+Bestselling author and environmental activist Bill McKibben spoke about the emerging fossil fuel resistance and climate change at Goddard College in Plainfield, Vermont, on March 1, 2015.

 “We invited Bill McKibben to speak at Goddard to help us celebrate our divestment and to educate our undergraduate students about the current trends in fossil fuel resistance that’s happening around the world,” said BA in Sustainability Program Faculty Advisor Catherine Lowther.
 “We are honored to have such an accomplished climate change activist inspire our students and support the College’s mission,” she said.